kapadia/KCHackFest/README.md

 To deploy, run `brunch build` and serve the `frontend/public` directory.

+**Configuration**:
+If you need to change the backend port number or if you're serving the frontend from a non-root directory, edit the file `frontend/app/initialize.coffee` to reflect your setup.
+Then, `brunch build` to generate the frontend with your specfic configuration.

 ### Server

 The backend depends on Tornado: `pip install tornado`

     python backend/backend.py

+If you need to serve from a different port number than the default (8898), pass the number to the script on the command line:

+    python backend/backend.py 12345

 Make sure you refresh the page any time the backend needs to restart, otherwise the websocket connections will silently fail.